Diagnosing Thermalization via Participation Ratio in Disordered Bosonic Chains

 where $c^{(\mathbf{n})}_m$ are the expansion coefficients of the Fock state $\ket{\mathbf{n}}$ in the energy eigenbasis ${ \ket{\phi_m} }$.
 A high PR indicates that a state is delocalized across many eigenstates, while a low PR reflects localization onto a small subset.

-Fig. \ref{fig:PRE} presents the PR of all occupation states in the eigenbasis, plotted versus their average energy $E$.
-Note that the occupation states accommodate in several clusters with approximately the same energy, these clusters are associated to the different values of the crowding parameter as can be clearly seen in Fig.\ref{fig:CvsE}.
+Fig. \ref{fig:PRE} presents the PR of all occupation states in the eigenbasis, plotted versus their average energy $E/N$.
+Note that the occupation states accommodate in several clusters with approximately the same energy, these clusters are associated to the different values of the crowding parameter, which is the same clustering that can be seen in Fig.\ref{fig:CvsE}.
 It can be observed that most occupation states, whose energies lie in region $E/N<0.5$ have $\mathrm{PR} > 0.10$Dim, i.e., are the more delocalized in the eigenbasis.
 On the other hand, those states with larger crowding parameters have the highest energies and the lowest PRs.

 Using Husimi functions in systems with two classical degrees of freedom \cite{Bastarrachea2016,Villasenor2021}, it has been shown that localization of a quantum state in the eigenbasis closely correlates with its localization in phase space.
 Strong delocalization is typically associated with classical chaos, where trajectories explore the entire accessible phase space at a given energy.

 This suggest that low-energy Fock states, which exhibit high PRs, are delocalized and capable of exploring a significant portion of their energetically accessible phase space.
 This behavior aligns with expectations for systems where interactions dominate over disorder.
 Conversely, for high-energy Fock states disorder becomes more influential, leading to localization.
 This restricts the effective phase space accessible to these high-energy states, resulting in a lower PR that decreases with energy more rapidly than the volume of the corresponding energy shell.
 This can be seen by comparing Figure \ref{fig:PRE} with the model´s density of states shown in Figure 2(b) of Ref.\cite{DiazMejia(2024)}.